Fashion Catalog vs. Lookbook

 Perfect bound is where your project is printed on single sheets, collated in page number order, and gathered into a book block.
 The spine edge is ground off and the softcover is placed over and around the book and attached using a strong PUR glue around the binding edge to create a professional-looking square spine.
 This kind of binding is ideal for projects that have a larger page count and can be between 28 pages and 2” thick.
 For more information on perfect bound, or to get a quote, click here.

 When determining how to design the layout of your catalog there are a few things to keep in mind: balance, white space, and navigation.
 Balance refers to the ratio of text to images within your catalog.
-As we briefly covered earlier, you don’t want your text to overwhelm your images or visa versa.
+As we briefly covered earlier, you don’t want your text to overwhelm your images or vice versa.
 White Space is the blank areas between your images and text and around your page.
 Do not underestimate the power of white space.
 It can help make your catalog look less cluttered and more organize.
 Choosing to leave some padding between images and text is highly recommended to give your text some breathing room.
 Finally, navigation: your catalog should be intuitive for your readers.
 Including a table of contents, page numbers, and grouping like-minded products together will help your readers find what they are looking for quickly.
 For more information on graphic design for a catalog, see our catalog design blog.

 To create the layout of your lookbook think of how each photoshoot or section compliments the others.
 All of the images should flow together to create one cohesive unit.
 It may be helpful to sketch out your layouts and page sequences so that you can plan how your lookbook is going to appear.
 We recommend starting strong and finishing strong, meaning starting and ending your lookbook with a strong, captivating, photo or spread.
 Entice your audience to continue to flip through your lookbook.